IsaacIngram/rit-swen261-u-fund-project/docs/DesignDoc.md

 > criteria tests failing, and the number of user stories that
 > have not had any testing yet.
 Highlight the issues found during
 > acceptance testing and if there are any concerns._
+Our NeedsControllers that includes createNeed, updateNeed, getNeed, deleteNeed, searchNeeds, and getNeeds is fully tested and passed all tests.

+Our Need class is mostly tested but is just missing an equals testing to test two items in different classes.
+The getID, getName, getType, getPrice, and getQuantity are all fully tested at 100%.

+Our NeedFileDAO is mostly tested except for createNeed which is not tested at all with a 0%.

 ### Unit Testing and Code Coverage
 > _**[Sprint 4]** Discuss your unit testing strategy.
 Report on the code coverage